What Is the RADIUS Protocol and How Does It Work?

 For more detailed use cases, see our article on the advantages of cloud-based RADIUS servers.

-The integration of cloud-based RADIUS servers involves the utilization of a cloud-based directory service, whereas on-premises RADIUS servers are implemented within the confines of the local infrastructure.
-Cloud-based RADIUS servers provide a viable substitute for on-premises RADIUS servers, delivering a convenient authentication solution that is devoid of the related administrative burden.
+Cloud-based RADIUS servers integrate with a cloud-based directory service.
+On-premises RADIUS servers, by contrast, run entirely within your local infrastructure.
+They provide a viable substitute for on-premises RADIUS servers, delivering a convenient authentication solution with a greatly reduced administrative burden.

-The utilization of a managed cloud RADIUS that employs certificate-based authentication is an effective approach to data security management, as it effectively mitigates significant security risks such as phishing and hacking, while concurrently enhancing the efficiency and security of the authentication process.
-It is imperative that we consider enhancing our digital security measures to establish a resilient security framework that can effectively safeguard our enterprise against potential cyber threats, irrespective of its size.
+Using a managed cloud RADIUS that employs certificate-based authentication mitigates security risks such as phishing and hacking, while enhancing the efficiency and security of the authentication process.

 RADIUS Authentication Protocols for Wi-Fi